AhmedCondor/BlackBot/README.md

 **Second Step:** Now open config folder and open config.json file and paste the token and type the bot prefix you want and bot owners (devs) and adminsprefix

+**Third Step:**
-**Third Step:** Now open profile commands folder and open botconfig.json and type your prefix
+Now open profile commands folder and open botconfig.json and type your prefix

+**Fourth Step:** Now your bot is ready to be online ! just open start.bat if you will running with windows and if you using a server just type in the console node start.js so the main file is start.js .

 -----------------------------------